 and do not appear in the search results screen.

-Ignored pages labels
+Exclude pages with these labels

 This setting is for specifying a comma separated list of labels that would be used to mark pages or blog posts which contain attachments that should